Recognizing Cavity Symptoms

 What Causes Cavity

-Plaque’s acid then starts removing minerals from your tooth’s enamel (the hard, outer part) and creates little holes in your enamel.
-This is the first stage of a cavity.
-The more you wait to fix it, the deeper the bacteria goes and when it reaches the innermost tooth material, the pulp or nerve, the red alert is signaled by your body and voilà – pain!
+This process creates tiny holes, or cavities, in the enamel, marking the first stage of a cavity.
+The more you wait to fix it, the deeper the bacteria goes and when it reaches the innermost tooth material, the pulp or nerve, the red alert is signalled by your body and voilà – pain!

 How Do I Know If I Have A Cavity?